Skip to content

 Continue's Reliability Issues

-- 5% inline editor failure rate: Dev.to analysis documents that the inline editor sometimes (1 in 20 times) fails to provide pluggable code.
-Developers must continually verify outputs rather than relying on suggestions.
+• 5% inline editor failure rate: Dev.to analysis documents that the inline editor sometimes (1 in 20 times) fails to provide pluggable code.
+With the repository frozen at v2.0.0, this will not be fixed.

 Google Antigravity's Trust Deficit: Security Vulnerabilities and Developer Skepticism